Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Results and Discussion

-A final set of results in Figure \ref{F3}(h)-(i) shows approximate and exact profile likelihoods for the experimental design shown schematically in Figure \ref{F3}(g), where we release $R=500$ particles at $S=100$ and a further $R=500$ particles at $S=30$, giving a total of 1000 stochastic realisations.
-Again, the exact and approximate profile likelihoods compare well, with $\hat{\theta} = (0.2009, 0.4394)$ for the approximate likelihood, and $\hat{\theta} = (0.2046, 0.4311)$ for the exact likelihood.
-Overall, comparing the suite of results in Figure \ref{F3} we see that our ability to estimate the parameters is strongly dependent upon the available data, with the uncertainty in our estimates reducing as the quality and quantity of data increase.
-A key outcome of this case study is that the approximate profile likelihoods compare very well with the exact profile likelihoods.
-This is a useful finding since the approximate profiles are relatively inexpensive to compute.
+A final set of results in Figure \ref{F4}(h)-(i) shows approximate and exact profile likelihoods for the experimental design shown schematically in Figure \ref{F4}(g), where we release $R=500$ particles at $S=100$ and a further $R=500$ particles at $S=30$, giving a total of 1000 stochastic realisations.
+Again, the exact and approximate profile likelihoods compare well, with $\hat{\theta} = (0.2009, 0.4394)$ for the approximate likelihood, and $\hat{\theta} = (0.2046, 0.4311)$ for the exact likelihood. \cbl Overall, comparing the suite of results in Figure \ref{F4} we see that our ability to estimate the parameters is strongly dependent upon the available data, with the uncertainty in our estimates reducing as the quality and quantity of data increase.
+In particular, we find that a simple experimental design where we have one release point and one capture point, analogous to Andrews' experiments~\cite{Andrews2016,Andrews2016b} in Figure \ref{F1}(b), are insufficient for us to reliably estimate hopping rates in the simple two-layer system.
+However, our ability to estimate $h_1$ and $h_2$ is improved when we release more particles at different locations, as illustrated in Figure \ref{F4}(h)-(i).
+Despite these challenges, a key outcome of this case study is that the approximate profile likelihoods compare very well with the exact profile likelihoods.
+This is a useful finding since the approximate profiles are relatively inexpensive to compute. \cb